-Expenses in a SMSF
+Expenses in an SMSF

-An expense that has a ‘private element’ in it cannot be claimed as tax deductible expense, for example if a computer was bought and used both for private and SMSF use, the expense can’t be claimed.
+An expense that has a ‘private element’ in it cannot be claimed as tax deductible expense, for example, if a computer was bought and used both for private and SMSF use, the expense can’t be claimed.
 You cannot apportion it because the SMSF is not a ‘business’.

 The General Principle

-An expense incurred by the SMSF which is not of a capital, private or domestic nature, is will be tax deductible to the extent that it has the essential character of an outgoing incurred in gaining or producing assessable income.
+An expense incurred by the SMSF which is not of a capital, private or domestic nature, will be tax deductible to the extent that it has the essential character of an outgoing incurred in gaining or producing assessable income.

 Taxation Ruling on Specific SMSF Expenditure